 There are two types of scarcity, absolute, and relative.
 Let us first look at what relative scarcity is.

-What is Relative Scarcity
+1. Relative Scarcity

 Relative scarcity is where a good is naturally limited in supply.
 So, there is only a finite number available.
 However, we define relative scarcity as being naturally limited, but is also scarce relative to demand.